growdigital/Notes/show/app.md

 2. Empowering community-led activities to reduce carbon emissions and promoting a sustainable, low-carbon future for Wales.
 3. Evidencing impact and sharing what the group learns about how to reduce carbon emissions and engage communities in climate action.

 ---

+## How do you know this is the best approach?

+Please briefly tell us about:

+* How your community came up with the project idea – including who you’ve spoken to (organisations and people).
+* Any research you’ve done.
+* Any other existing, or planned activities in your community.
+* Any other sources of help (like advice or funding) that you can access.
+* How you have used learning and evidence from your past work, to make your new idea better (if applicable).
+* The potential negative impacts on the environment, if there are any, and how you will limit the impact.

+---